iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 {% include figure.html path="assets/img/2024-05-07-is-mappo-all-you-need/noisy.jpg" class="img-fluid" %}

 From the experimental results, we can see that the centralized value function of MAPPO did not provide effective performance improvements.
-Both MAPPO-FP and Noisy-MAPPO can be viewed as instances of IPPO, where the noise vector in Noisy-MAPPO is equivalent to a Gaussian distributed agent_id, while MAPPO-FP is simply IPPO with supplementary global information appended to the input of the value function.
 The independent value functions for each agent made the multi-agent learning more robust.

-### Conjectures
+### Discussion

+MAPPO is often regarded as the simplest yet most potent algorithm due to its use of global information to boost the training efficiency of a centralized critic.
+While Independent Proximal Policy Optimization (IPPO) employs local information to train independent critics.
+In this blog post, we take a deeper look at the relationship between MAPPO and IPPO from the perspective of code and experiments.
+Our conclusions are: **IPPO with global information is all you need**.

 Here we propose two conjectures: